Fine Art

 References

-Bagridae are a family of catfish that originate from Africa and Asia from Japan to Borneo.[2]
+The Bagridae are a family of catfish that are native to Africa (Bagrus) and Asia (all other genera) from Japan to Borneo.[3]
+It includes about 245 species.
 These fish are commonly known as naked catfishes or bagrid catfishes.

-Large Bagrids are important as food fish.
-Some species are kept as aquarium fishes.[2]
+Many large bagrids are important as a source of food.
+Some species are also kept as aquarium fishes.[3]

-The dorsal fin is preceded by a spine (except in Olyra).
+The dorsal fin is preceded by a spine.
 The adipose fin is present and can have a relatively long base in some species.
 The pectoral fin spine can be serrated.
 The body is completely naked (they have no scales).
-The maximum length is about 1.5 metres (4.9 ft).[2]
-Fishes of the Bagridae family have four pairs of well-developed barbels covered by a layer of taste bud-enriched epithelium.[3]
+The maximum length is about 1.5 m (4.9 ft).[3]
+Fishes of the family Bagridae have four pairs of well-developed barbels covered by a layer of taste bud-enriched epithelium.[4]

 Taxonomy

 The taxonomy of this family has changed rapidly.
 Nelson (2006) comments how "the family is very different from that recognized in Nelson (1994)".
-Claroteidae and Austroglanididae contain species that were previously Bagrids.
+Claroteidae and Austroglanididae contain species that were previously bagrids.
 Auchenoglanididae is considered by some sources to be a subfamily of Claroteidae and by others to be its own family, sister to Heptapteridae.
-The taxonomy of the genus Olyra has been debated.[2]
+In addition some authorities place the genus Horabagrus in the family Horabagridae[5] together with two genera which are currently normally regarded as being in the Schilbeidae.[6]

 It is unclear whether or not the family is monophyletic, and what its relationship to other catfishes might be.[3]